mdp/JsPoker/README.md

 #### Example players

-Take a look at the players currently at the table for an idea of how this works.
+Take a look at the code for the current set of players.
+Here are a couple decent examples:

 - TimidBot only plays pairs [players/timidBot.js](players/timidBot.js)
 - UnpredictableBot raises randomly at different stages of the game [players/unpredictableBot.js](players/unpredictableBot.js)